Mohawk language: Nouns

 These noun roots are bare.
 There is no information other than the noun root itself.
 Morphemes cannot occur individually.
 That is, to be well-formed and grammatical, -eri- needs pronominal prefixes, or the root can be incorporated into a predicate phrase.

-Nominal suffixes aren't necessary for a well-formed noun phrase.
+Nominal suffixes are not necessary for a well-formed noun phrase.
 The suffixes give information relating to location and attributes.
 For example: